 A Section 109 certificate will include:

-- The names and addresses of the executive committee members and the managing agent
+- The names and addresses of the strata committee members and the managing agent

 - The levies to be paid by the owners

 - Any outstanding levies